The OneNote alternative

 |---|---|---|---|

 | AI in your notes | Copilot in the canvas (with M365) | Never — by architecture | Copilot reads your OneNote pages.
-Tareea has no AI path at all — not a setting, a structural fact. |
+Tareea owns no AI path — any AI is BYOAI: your provider, your key, your browser-direct call. |

 | Structure | Freeform canvas — no enforced structure | Folios — a clear place for everything | OneNote lets content sit anywhere.
 Tareea gives every note a place you can still find six months later. |